dortania/OpenCore-Install-Guide/troubleshooting/troubleshooting.md

 * **PCI allocation issue**:
    * **UPDATE YOUR BIOS**, make sure it's on the latest.
 Most OEMs have very broken PCI allocation on older firmwares
-   * Make sure either Above4GDecoding is enabled in the BIOS, if no option availible then add `npci=0x2000` to boot args. **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
+   * Make sure either Above4GDecoding is enabled in the BIOS, if no option available then add `npci=0x2000` to boot args. **Do not have both the Above4G setting enabled and npci in boot args, they will conflict**
    * Other BIOS settings that are important: CSM disabled, Windows 8.1/10 UEFI Mode enabled\

 ## "Waiting for Root Device" or Prohibited Sign error